Close up of brown amber colored flea

 In the realm of flea control, neem oil is considered a natural alternative to chemical pesticides.
 It is known for its ability to repel and disrupt the life cycle of various insects, including fleas.
 Its appeal lies in its effectiveness against pests while being less harmful to the environment, pets, and humans compared to many chemical alternatives.
 However, the key question remains: How does neem oil work against fleas?

-• COLD PRESSED NEEM OIL FOR SKIN: Neem Oil helps clear blemishes and prevent future breakouts.
-This helps restore moisture & promote soft, supple skin.
-It can also help calm temporary redness and itchiness due to dryness, dandruff & more.
+• ORGANIC NEEM OIL FOR SKIN: Using neem oil for face helps clear blemishes and prevent future breakouts; neem oul helps restore moisture & promote soft, supple skin; need oil also help calm temporary redness and itchiness due to dryness, dandruff & more

 How Neem Oil Works Against Fleas